HiveMQ Cloud Metrics

 -

-Log into the HiveMQ Cloud web console, navigate to API Access in the top navigation of your HiveMQ Cloud cluster, and select Create API token.
+Log into the HiveMQ Cloud web console, navigate to API Access in the top navigation of your HiveMQ Cloud cluster, and select Create new token.

 -

-On the Create API Token page, enter a unique name for the new token in the Token name field and select Custom in the Access Type field.
+On the Create API Token page, enter a unique name for the new token in the Token name field.

 -